nnichols/nnichols.github.io/_posts/2018-12-31-evolution-mechanics.markdown

 So, being well-educated consumers, we want to get the best discount possible.
 How should we formulate a strategy for picking items to go in the bag?
-In real life, we tend to use a guiding rules to help make our shopping decisions.
+In real life, we tend to use a guiding rule to help make our shopping decisions.
 Imagine evaluating how "good" the discount is for various items:
 * Cotton stuffing takes up a lot of space, and is very cheap.
 * Weed killer is expensive, but might weigh more than the bag can support.